ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 }
 ```

 Currently all options are available via the DSL.
-If new plugin versions should introduce new parameterts there is the possiblilty to configure them via a configure closure:
+If new plugin versions should introduce new parameters there is the possiblilty to configure them via a configure closure:

 ```groovy
 sbt(/*standard parameters here*/) {